-You will not be surprised to hear that writers, from Freud onwardsm have connected Greek myths and personalities connected to different Script label.
+You will not be surprised to hear that writers, from Freud onwardsm have connected Greek myths and personalities to different Script labels.
 Iain Stewart and Vann Joines place emphasis on the possibility of stepping outside these Scripts, once we are minded to do so.

-Here are some of those labels along with an example of a safe experiment called, here, a ‘Permission’.
+Here are some of those labels for our Script – along with an example of a safe experiment called, here, a ‘Permission’.
 Which one seems reasonable ‘short-hand’ for the Script you have evolved?

 ……. based on Hercules waiting to be promoted to the gods, but required to do so many tasks to qualify.

 Permission: enjoy today before finishing the task in front of you.

 …. based on Damocles waiting for tomorrow to have a good time fearful that the sword dangling above him might fall at any time.

 Permission: enjoy today whilst it lasts without over-doing it.

 … where, like Tantalus, the donkey starves to death when condemned to stand on a barren island in a lake – with a store of food just out of reach – to the left and to the right.